ccthecode/ccthecode/README.md

 **ccthecode/ccthecode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Frontend projects, mostly on Hugo, React, NextJS, etc
+- 🔭 I’m currently working on Full Stack Projects, mostly on NextJS, Hugo, React, etc
-- 👯 I’m looking to collaborate on web related projects: Websites, Landing Pages, Blogs, Web Apps, etc.
+- 👯 I’m looking to collaborate on web related projects: Websites, Landing Pages, Blogging Platform, Web Application, AI ML Application & Workflow, etc.
-- Currently Learning how to integrate AI LLMs into the frontend.
 - 💬 Feel free to send me a DM on [twitter](https://twitter.com/ccthecode)